zayne-labs/call-api/README.md

 You can use callApi just like a normal `fetch` function.
 The only difference is you don't have to write a `response.json` or `response.text`, you could just destructure the data and error directly.

-This also means that all options for the native fetch function are supported, and you can use the same syntax to send requests.
+This also means that all options for the native fetch options are supported, and you can use the same syntax to send requests.

 ```js
 const { data, error } = await callApi("url", fetchOptions);